zalando/PGObserver/README.md

 - Do cron aggregations for speeding up sproc load and database size graphs; these are useful when monitoring tens of instances
 - export metrics data to [InfluxDB](https://influxdb.com/) for custom charting/dashboarding with [Grafana](http://grafana.org/) or some other tool

+### Status

+Still in use but does not receive active attention or development as stored procedure usage has dropped in new projects.

 ### How PGObserver Works
 A Java application gathers metrics by querying PostgreSQL performance views (pg_stat_*).
 You can configure gathering intervals for the different metrics on a per-host, per-metric basis.
 This enables you to gather more details for critical systems and provide fewer details for less-important systems — thereby reducing the amount of data stored.